imagej/imagej.github.io/_pages/software/imjoy.md

 # Open integrations
-As part of our mission, we try to bring existing aand future software tools together by connecting them with the [ImJoy RPC protocol](https://github.com/imjoy-team/imjoy-rpc).
+As part of our mission, we try to bring existing and future software tools together by connecting them with the [ImJoy RPC protocol](https://github.com/imjoy-team/imjoy-rpc).
 This is not only internally for connecting plugins in the same workflow, but it also provide a way to integrate other software tools into the same workflow, or bring the ImJoy plugin system to website, online data repository, web applications and other software tools.

 We support two-way integration: 1) connect existing web app or software tools as an ImJoy plugin 2) integrate ImJoy core to other website or software tools.
 For more implementation details, please refer to the [integration docs](https://github.com/imjoy-team/imjoy-core/blob/master/docs/integration.md).